Hydrangeas are one of our favourites. It’s a shrub like no other. Their beautiful flowers bring life to a summer garden.

 - Loam Soil: this type of soil is a gardener’s dream, and hydrangeas love it.
 Add some slow release fertiliser and you are ready to grow.

 - Heavy Clay Soil: – drainage is key, so add gypsum to break up the clay.
 Adding organic matter will create air pockets.
 It will also add needed nutrients and boost water drainage.

-- Sandy Soil: – here you will need to increase the soil’s ability of absorb moisture, adding peat moss or mushroom compost will do the trick.
+- Sandy Soil: – here you will need to increase the soil’s ability to absorb moisture, adding peat moss or mushroom compost will do the trick.

-Pro-Tip, a good soil will have at least 5-10 percent organic matter, compost material or humus.
+Pro-Tip, good soil will have at least 5-10 per cent organic matter, compost material or humus.

 Watering – Moist and Well Drained

 Hydrangeas thrive in well-drained moist soil.
 It’s important that soil is not wet.
 If you overwater hydrangeas they will produce less flowers.
 Your soil type will impact watering frequency and quantity.
 If you are unsure about the soil you have, feel free to get in touch with one of our garden experts in-store.

 Mulched plants can go longer periods of time between watering than non-mulched plants.
 Adding some mulch is a great way of conserving water and keeping the ground cool.

 You have the power to change the colour of your hydrangeas.
 This is especially true for mophead and lacecap varieties.
 Adjusting soil pH can transform flowers from blue to pink.
 The general rule is that more acidic soils with: